mycode05/Dora_learning_path45/README.md

 > “Explore and learn with Dora! 🌟”

-Dora’s Learning Path is designed to walk you through the foundational and intermediate web development skills using:
-- Interactive tutorials
-- Themed assignments
-- Final projects for every week

 This guide is ideal for **beginners**, **school students**, or anyone looking for a **fun, gamified approach** to learning web technologies.

 ---